Resignation and cessation

-Should you resign or be removed from membership, and then want to be reinstated to membership later, you would be required to pay:
+Should you resign or be removed from membership, and then want to be reinstated to membership after more than one year, you would be required to pay:

 - Annual Subscription fees for every year you were out of membership

-- The PDSL for any year that it was charged when they were out of membership
+- The PDSL for any year that it was charged when you were out of membership

-- Any other outstanding charges when they left e.g. admin charges
+- Any other outstanding charges when you left e.g. admin charges

 - A readmission fee determined by Investigations (usually £250 upwards)